Ethiopia

 a detail of the makdas inside the church. the tambour on top of the cube supports the thatched conical roof. every inch of the makdas is covered with mural paintings, a habit that is called horror vacui, fear of emptyness. the naked figures on the tambour represent forty martyrs who were drowned in lake tana during the regime of grañ. below two old testament kings.

-the new testament starts with the birth of the son of mary, jesus. mary and child are seated on the right and three wise kings are kneeling before them, their crowns on the floor at their knees. saint joseph has taken place behind the kings. so far the story is familiar to us, be it that we associate the kings more with camels to travel on than on the three little ponies at the bottom of the painting [matthew 2:1]. the painting technique is not complicated. a drawing in black lines is filled in with paint. the dark masks on the faces represent the shadows. parallel lines in the apparel are used for modelling the bodies and suggesting folds.
+the new testament starts with the birth of the son of mary, jesus. mary and child are seated on the right and three wise kings are kneeling before them, their crowns on the floor at their knees. saint joseph has taken place behind the kings. so far the story is familiar to us, be it that we associate the kings more with camels to travel on than on the three little ponies at the bottom of the painting. the painting technique is not complicated. a drawing in black lines is filled in with paint. the dark spots on the faces represent shadows. parallel lines in the apparel are used for modelling the bodies and suggesting folds.

 there are also some intreaging details to be noticed. the kings, mary and jesus are raising their cups to drink to the health of the new born baby-king. judging from the cup in jesus’ hand he is fully participating in the toast by drinking the same ’tedj’ as the guest do. this honey wine is a rather strong alcoholic drink. quite stunning for a baby of that age. or is it the painter’s sense of humour?

-there is more to say about the cups if we look at those in the hands of the kings. the first and the second king both raise two cups. the third king shows an empty hand and his right arm is missing, so he has no drink at all. which arm belongs to whome can be determined by the colour of their sleeves. and look at their hands! there are five right hands only, independant of the right or left arm. and then a closer look at mary and jesus reveales two left hands on two right arms. instead of humor i think we have to do with an inadequately worked-out drawing here. and yet there is a humourous detail in this painting…
+there is more to say about the cups if we look at those in the hands of the kings. the first and the second king both raise two cups. the third king shows an empty hand and his right arm is missing, so he has no drink at all. which arm belongs to whome can be determined by the colour of their sleeves. and look at their hands! there are five right hands only, independant of the right or left arm. and then a closer look at mary and jesus reveales two left hands on two right arms. instead of humor I think we have to do with an inadequately worked-out drawing here. and yet there is a humourous detail in this painting…

 ethiopian painters often depict different scenes within the same pictorial environment without any separating element. here all eyes are turned towards mother and child. only the haloed man in the top row looks into te oppposite direction to another haloed man in a different scene. both of them are saint joseph. the one on the right is looking at himself on the left in the birth scene where jesus rests his head on joseph’s knee. this is intended to be humorous and makes us smile indeed.